 The Senate bill also directs 9% of revenues toward addiction treatment programs, limits TV ads and prohibits credit card use.
 Basically, the Senate bill does not want online wagering, which will not solve Massachusetts’ problem of sports gambling money leaving the state.

 House Speaker Ron Mariano has said if the Senate doesn’t come around on at least the college sports issue, the Senate bill would not be able to pass the House.

 A Complicated Issue for Some States

 As has been true in many states, the issue is not a Jayson Tatum slam dunk.
-Some legislators and neighborhood activists are concerned about the impact of sports betting, how it might increase the number of addicted gamblers, and have additional concerns for the potential problems big money wagering may bring to college contests.
+Some legislators and neighborhood activists are concerned about the impact of sports betting, how it might increase the number of addicted gamblers, and have additional concerns for the potential problems big money wagering with sportsbooks such as BetMGM Massachusetts may bring to college contests.
 On the other hand, money talks and that other stuff walks, and right now it’s walking to neighboring states and offshore sportsbooks.